• Skip to primary navigation

 • Washed the cupboards: shelves, sides, ceilings.
 Yes.
 ALL of it.

-• Replaced the old with new food, in air-tight containers.
+• And, finally, replaced the old food with new food, in air-tight containers.

 Another tip: your kitchen cupboards, themselves, may be making it all-too-easy for the moths to stay.
 If the cupboards are not flush to the wall, or do not go up to the ceiling, then there are a lot of hiding places that you’ll never get at no matter how well you clean.